 When you’re in Peshawar, you should spend some time walking around the old city and trying delicious street food.

-From Peshawar, I got lucky and was able to arrange a visit to Darra Adam Khel, the world’s largest gun markets.
+From Peshawar, I got lucky and was able to arrange a visit to Darra Adam Khel, the world’s largest gun bazaar.
 It’s normally difficult for foreigners to visit here, but try asking around and see what happens!
 I also tried to visit the Khyber Pass but didn’t have the same luck.

 Where to stay in Peshawar